top of page

 The following section is general information for all workshops:

 The Steadicam Operators Association conducts the world’s best Steadicam workshops in a small village about an hour west of Philadelphia.
 The workshop gives each participant ample practical and theoretical experience to begin working professionally, plus the mental tools needed to meet future challenges, as well as exercises and shots to practice after completing the course.
 There is at least one Steadicam and one experienced instructor/operator for each group of four participants.
-The minimum number of participants is eight, the maximum is Twenty for this workshop.
-All levels of Steadicam operating are accommodated.
+The minimum number of participants is eight, the maximum is twenty for this workshop.

-Cost for the workshop is $4750.00 (US), which includes instruction, equipment, meals, and lodging.
+Cost for the workshop is $6250.00 (US), which includes instruction, equipment, 3x meals, snacks. and lodging.

 If you have any changes to make to the arrival or check-out dates, please contact us directly, otherwise there is nothing else you need to do to book a room.

-If you need help with travel arrangements, including flights, rental cars, excursions, or extended stays, please utilize our Travel Agent services at Terra Mar Travel
+If you need help with travel arrangements, including flights, rental cars, excursions, or extended stays, please utilize our Travel Agent services at Terra Mar Travel by contacting Mary Ann Mari at mam.mari@verizon.net.
+These services are made available through your workshop registration.
+Some additional fees may apply.

 Just some of the Topics covered during the Steadicam workshop: